GonzagaRobotics/ManualRoverControlSystem/README.md

 ### command_broker:
 * A node named XboxBroker that subscribes to 'joy' and publishes to 'motor_command' topic
 * The topic 'motor_command' only includes the relevant data from the Xbox controller.
-This is likely to change.
+The contents are likely to change.
 * 'motor_command' contains a float array that is mapped as follows:
     - Data[0]  is left trigger.
 Resting is 0.99999 and fully compressed is -0.99999
     - Data[1] is right trigger.
 Resting is 0.99999 and fully compressed is -0.99999